Kristen Stewart says she’s ‘haunted’ by Princess Diana

 Princess Diana was killed in a car crash in Paris in August 1997.

-Stewart has turned director for new psychological drama The Chronology of Water, which is being released in the UK nine months after its premiere at the Cannes Film Festival.
+Stewart has turned director for new psychological drama The Chronology of Water, which is being released in the UK this week, nine months after its premiere at the Cannes Film Festival.

 It follows a woman, played by Imogen Poots, who harnesses her childhood trauma into success as a competitive swimmer.